Faith927/BelgiumTS-Classification/README.md

 Faith Ha & Chau Le

 ## Introduction
 Dataset contains 27x27 RGB images of traffic signs taken from the Belgium Traffic Sign Dataset.
 The goal is to classify traffic signs by shape and type, by building a CNN with keras model and trained it with the BelgiumTS dataset.
+The model achieved a weighted f-1 score of 89% for shape and 66% for type.
 To test the model the european traffic sign dataset was used.

 ## Test Dataset Source
 https://drive.google.com/drive/folders/1AcY281vmGFL5HdL5F-NHA3N5CsM16NZa?usp=sharing